Explore writing different sentence types with Year 2 pupils using our Sentence Creator worksheets.

 Revisit how to punctuate questions and statements before exploring the grammatical structure and punctuation needed for statements, questions, exclamations and commands.
-Pupils go on to write examples of each, using our appealing images as inspiration.
+Pupils will then go on to write examples of each, using our appealing images as inspiration.

 This lesson could be used to teach the different sentence types or to revisit this grammar skill.